 While I’m definitely no expert, I wanted to share the PROS and CONS that I came across with each product to help you make a more informed decision for which direction to go for your next tile project!

-IT’S INEXPENSIVE – I purchased a 3.5 gallon bucket of pre-mixed mortar for around $50.
-I was able to cover a 6x12ft wall and still had plenty of leftover!
-If you want to tile in a way that’s even more budget friendly, powdered mortar is even cheaper!
+IT’S INEXPENSIVE – I purchased a 3.5-gallon bucket of pre-mixed mortar for around $50.
+I was able to cover a 6x12ft wall and still had plenty of leftovers!
+If you want to tile in a way that’s even more budget-friendly, powdered mortar is even cheaper!

 IT CAN BE MANIPULATED EASILY – Once I applied the mortar to the tile and the tile to the wall, it was super easy to readjust the tile as needed.
 This was super helpful when working on the more intricate mosaic pieces.

 IT’S MESSY – Similar to painting I made sure to throw on clothes that I didn’t care about.
-My hands were gross, my work space had tons of splatters and if I had to much mortar on the grout lines it was a pain to clean up.
+My hands were gross, my workspace had tons of splatters and if I had too much mortar on the grout lines it was a pain to clean up.

-IT’S MORE TIME CONSUMING – All of the things that made using mortar messy is what made this choice more time consuming.
-Mortar had to be carefully hand buttered on each piece, then there was a lot of stopping in between tiles to clean up.
-Once the tiles are laid the mortar then has to set for 24 hours to cure before grouting can take place
+IT’S MORE TIME CONSUMING – All of the things that made using mortar messy are what made this choice more time-consuming.
+The mortar had to be carefully hand buttered on each piece, then there was a lot of stopping in between tiles to clean up.
+Once the tiles are laid, the mortar then has to sit for 24 hours to cure before grouting can take place.

 IT’S HARDER TO START AND STOP – Similar to paint, mortar needs to be closed up when not in use.
 The trowel will also need to be covered or cleaned.
 While not a super long process, it’s still an extra step.